MyTrueAncestry.com Review | 5 Things To Know - Ancient Past

-Second, the further back in history you go, the more likely it is that you are related to a specific group.
-Ethnicity estimates using modern populations can be more accurate because they are measuring and tracking a number of genetic variables within each population and comparing them to your genetic data.
+Second, the further back in history you go, the more likely you are related to a specific group.
+Ethnicity estimates using modern populations can be more accurate because they measure and track various genetic variables within each population and compare them to your genetic data.
 With a single reference point, it is hard to know whether a genetic variant is related to the specific population (Celtic groups, for example) or if the gene was present long before that.
 For example, groups in both Italy and Scotland were once related to the first humans that migrated out of Africa, which we can prove using Y-DNA.

 2. Test Results and Sample Reports

-Once you get your genetic DNA testing done and have your raw data file from any of these companies, you can head over to MyTrueAncestry.com and register for a free account.
+Once you get your genetic DNA testing done and have your raw data file from the above companies, you can head over to MyTrueAncestry.com and register for a free account.

-Depending on the level of membership you choose, your DNA results will include analysis of various DNA matches to samples found at archaeological dig sites around the world.
+Depending on the level of membership you choose, your DNA results will include analysis of various DNA matches to samples found at archaeological dig sites worldwide.

 Though these are not true “reference populations” in the sense that they are a good estimate of ancient populations, you can see how you are related to all people through a number of ancient societies that mixed and interbred for centuries – leading to your family tree and specific heritage.
 MyTrueAncestry even gives you a map – like the one below – to start discovering and learning about your ancient genealogical connections.

-Essentially, genealogists do not see a lot of value in “deep ancestry” testing.
-If you go back far enough in time, either everyone is related to the ancient ancestor or no one is.
-In other words, if the ancient ancestor had a lot of children everyone in the world is probably related to them at least a little.
+For the most part, Genealogists do not see real value in “deep ancestry” testing.
+If you go back far enough in time, either everyone is related to the ancient ancestor, or no one is.
+In other words, if the ancient ancestor had a lot of children, everyone in the world is probably related to them at least a little.